google-research/google-research/cfq/README.md

 sudo pip3 install -r requirements.txt
 ```

+Note that Tensor2Tensor is no longer updated and is based on Tensorflow 1 which
+is only available for Python <= 3.7.

 ## Training and evaluating a model

-First download the CFQ dataset (link above), and ensure the dataset and the
-splits directory are in the same directory as this library (e.g. by unpacking
-the file in the library directory).
-In order to train and evaluate a model,
-run the following:
+In order to train and evaluate a model, run the following:

 ```shell
 bash run_experiment.sh
 ```

-This will run preprocessing on the dataset and train an LSTM model with
+This will download and preprocessing the dataset, then train an LSTM model with
 attention on the random split of the CFQ dataset, after which it will directly
 be evaluated.